Resurfacing a Pool Cost Guide for Construction Professionals

 • Replacing worn skimmer throats or main drain covers

-• Landscaping restoration caused by heavy equipment traffic
+• Landscaping restoration due to equipment traffic

 • Bundle decking or coping upgrades with resurfacing to share mobilization costs